 - Click the map.

 - Right-click and click Absolute X,Y,Z , type the values on the dialog box, and press Enter.

 - Right-click the map, and click Vertical .

 - To remove the constraint, press the Esc key.

 The direction of the new segment locks vertical along the z-axis of the scene.

-- Move the pointer vertically across the map and click the map to create the second vertex.
+- Drag the pointer vertically across the map and click the map to create the second vertex.

-- When you finish creating the feature, right-click and click Finish or press the F2 key.
+- To finish the feature, right-click and click Finish or press the F2 key.